hth313/OS4/doc/semimerged.rst

 =========================

-Mainframe contains code to decode postfix operands, but it falls short in several ways and is not always suitable for your needs.
+Mainframe contains code to decode postfix operands, but it falls short in several ways and is not always suitable.

 The closest you will come to have a function that parses a postfix operand is ``TONSTF``, but it is meant to be used by single digit functions like ``TONE`` and ``FIX``.
 As a result, it will throw an error if you have a two-digit operand.
-The other built-in code that deals with operands are not available as subroutines.
+The other built-in code that deals with operands are not available as callable subroutines.

 .. index:: BCDBIN, ADRFCH